David-Luque/David-Luque/README.md

-# Hola! :v:
-I'm David, full-stack web developer 👨‍💻
+# Hola! :v: I'm David, full-stack web developer 👨‍💻

-- 🔍 I’m currently working on searching a full-time web dev job
+- 🔍 I’m currently in search of a full-time web dev job

-- 🌱 I’m currently developing personal projects to consolidate and deepen my dev knowledge and skills.
+- 🌱 I’m also developing projects to consolidate and deepen my dev knowledge and skills

 <br/>